Azure Blob Storage

 Select Azure Blob Storage from the list of Data sink types and click Configuration to start.

-Now you need to specify how and where to send the data, and how to establish a connection with Azure Storage.
+Now you need to specify how and where to send the data, and how to establish a connection with Azure Blob Storage.

-Enter the basic information for the new Data Sink.
+Enter the basic information for the new Data sink.

 Name*

-Enter a name for the new Data Sink.
+Enter a name for the new Data sink.

 Description

-Optionally, enter a description for the Data Sink.
+Optionally, enter a description for the Data sink.

 Tags